 Community Organising is the practice of building relationships within and between institutions in order to build the power necessary to act on issues of common interest.
 It began with the work of Saul Alinsky in the USA and has now been present in the UK since the late 1980's through the work of Neil Jameson who founded Citizens UK.
-The Centre for Theology & Community employs churchbased community organisers to work on various issues across many congregations throughout London.
+The Contextual Theology Centre employs church-based community organisers to work on various issues across many congregations throughout London.
 CTC and Citizens UK work in partnership to run the Just Money Campaign.